ishanrai17/semantic-segmentation/README.md

 - Training and evaluation scripts

 ## Model Description
-A U-Net-based architecture is used to handle multi-class (pet, boundary, background) segmentation.
+A Convolutional Neural Network based on U-Net architecture used to handle multi-class (pet, boundary, background) segmentation.
 Encoders learn feature representations, while decoders reconstruct segmentation masks for each class.

 ## Getting Started
 1. Clone the repository.